devopsguytm/image-promotion/README.md

 2. Create `ci-env`, `stage-env` and `prod-env` projects.
 In `ci-env`, you will store the CI/CD pipeline and all pipeline resources.
 In `stage-env` and `prod-env`, you will deploy the application through image promotion.

-On `TEST` cluster :
+On OpenShift `TEST` cluster :
 ```
 oc new-project ci-env
 oc new-project stage-env
 ```

-On `PRODUCTION` cluster :
+On OpenShift `PRODUCTION` cluster :
 ```
 oc new-project prod-env
 ```

-3. We will create the Strapi image in OCP TEST cluster and  promote the image in OCP PROD cluster, therefore we need to link these 2 clusters.
+3. We will create the Strapi image in OpenShift TEST cluster and  promote the image in OpenShift PROD cluster, therefore we need to link these 2 clusters.
 This is done by generating a serviceaccount login token from the PROD cluster.
-This token must be saved on TEST cluster as a secret (eg. os-prod-cluster).
-Another token muste be generatd for TEST cluster, which will be used for promoting the image using `skopeo` copy tool.
+This token must be saved on OpenShift cluster as a secret (eg. os-prod-cluster).
+Another token muste be generatd for OpenShift TEST cluster, which will be used for promoting the image using `skopeo` copy tool.

-On `PRODUCTION` cluster :
+On OpenShift `PRODUCTION` cluster :
 ```
 oc project prod-env
 token-prod=`oc sa get-token pipeline`
 echo $token-prod
 oc whoami --show-server=true
 ```
-*Note the pipeline service account token and PROD cluster login URL.
-For example the PROD cluster login URL would be something like this : https://c100-e.eu-de.containers.cloud.ibm.com:32371
+*Note the pipeline service account token and OpenShift PROD cluster login URL.
+For example the OpenShift PROD cluster login URL would be something like this : https://<host>.cloud.ibm.com:<port>

 *You will need to edit [task-promote-prod.yaml] and update the prodRoute=<route to your OpenShift PRODUCTION cluster> placeholder.

-On `TEST` cluster :
+On OpenShift `TEST` cluster :
 ```
 oc project ci-env
 oc create secret generic os-prod-cluster --from-literal=token=$token-prod